daisykbrown/pai789_final_project/README.md

-# pai789_final_project_dev
+# pai789_final_project

 # Investigating Flood Risk and Equity in North Carolina

 ## Background

 As temperatures increase, communities across the globe are expected to experience more extreme weather events.
 In North Carolina, the state currently experiences both coastal and inland flooding, and is expected to have more flood events due to climate change.
 Smaller, lower-resourced populations are specifically going to experience the brunt of climate impacts because as these communities experience more natural disasters, residents and employers leave and their tax bases dwindle, thus making it harder to fund basic services.

-This repository investigates Columbus County specifically, but future work can utilize the resources included as a foundation to build upon.
-This repository was created with the goal of helping policy makers and communities better understand their flood risk.
-Specifically, this repository uses data from FEMA, the state of North Carolina, and the U.S. Census Bureau to calculate:
+This repository investigates Columbus County in North Carolina, but future work can utilize the resources included as a foundation to expand to other counties in the state.
+The main unit of analysis is the building data found via the North Carolina Spatial Data Download.
+This repository was created with the goal of helping policy makers and communities better understand their flood risk as well as the communities who live near and within floodplains.

+This repository uses data from Federal Emergency Management Agency (FEMA), the state of North Carolina, and the U.S. Census Bureau to calculate:

 1) The expected depth of flooding (in feet) for parcels that stand in FEMA’s 1% annual flood chance zone